 This statistic shows the attendance at Broadway shows in New York from 2006 to 2015, by category.
 During the 2013/14 season, approximately 10.07 million people attended musicals performed on Broadway.

 In a survey of cultural consumers in the U.S. in early 2014, participants were asked which cultural venues they attend at least once a year.
 Of all the venues mentioned, 52 percent of respondents stated they visited musical theatre venues at least once a year and 48 percent of respondents stated they had visited a dramatic theatre venue in the same time frame.
 For theatre fans in the U.S., a visit to the bright lights of Broadway is always appealing.

 The cost of a trip to Broadway is not necessarily cheap as the average paid admission at Broadway shows in New York from 2007 to 2014 has increased.
 For the 2007/08 season, theatre goers paid on average 76.45 U.S. dollars for a ticket to see a Broadway show.
 By the 2013/14 season however this price had increased and the average price paid for a ticket was 103.88 U.S. dollars.
-During the same time period, the average price of tickets for plays and musicals on Broadway also experienced a price rise, yet tickets for specials dropped from 117.05 U.S. dollars during 2012/13 to 64.34 U.S. dollars a season later.
+During the same time period, the average price of tickets for plays and musicals on Broadway also experienced a price rise, ticket prices for specials however fluctuate seasonally.